Leaderboard

 15 points

-2. I apologize if there is a better place for this.
+I apologize if there is a better place for this.
 However, I wanted to wish all of the fathers, grandfathers, and father-figures on bp a wonderful father's day.
 A number of you are on here because you are passionate about Lego and want to share this love with those that you care for, some of you do this to support your families or provide opportunities for them - thank you for all that you do!
-As a woman who is the Lego lover in my family, I appreciate my husband that indulges my Lego obsession:) May this day be filled with love, laughter, celebration, and of course, lots of Lego
+As a woman who is the Lego lover in my family, I appreciate my husband that indulges my Lego obsession:) May this day be filled with love, laughter, celebration, and of course, lots of Lego7 points

-5. Today I finished building my Simpson Kwik-E-Mart.
+Today I finished building my Simpson Kwik-E-Mart.
 I know this set gets mixed reviews on here, but for me it was a really fun build, a huge amount of detail.
 I Personally think this will do well post retirement, and at present if you are patient when looking on eBay you can find one used, but mint at 50% RRP, as I did.
-Please enjoy a few photos...
+Please enjoy a few photos...3 points

 3 points

-7. Bought a Bionicle Gali Uniter of Water today at Kmart.com (for pickup at Sears) to add to my son's collection.
+Bought a Bionicle Gali Uniter of Water today at Kmart.com (for pickup at Sears) to add to my son's collection.
 Well, "bought" ...... see for yourself: Turned out I suddenly had $10 in surprise points (and $1.15 in points remaining in my account), plus a 5% off toys coupon, for a grand total of $0.
-Perhaps this should go into the "Bleak outlook for Sears/Kmart" thread - but hey, FREE LEGO!
+Perhaps this should go into the "Bleak outlook for Sears/Kmart" thread - but hey, FREE LEGO!3 points

-8. I've been a member for a couple of months and I realized I never introduced myself.
+I've been a member for a couple of months and I realized I never introduced myself.
 Better late then never.
 My name is Jason and I'm live in New Orleans, Louisiana.
 I recently got back into Lego, when my children were old enough.
 Like many of you know, it's been a downward spiral into the abyss that is Lego.
 Growing-up, I was one of five and my family never had much money.
 Lego was luxury that we rarely received, but always wanted.
 Now as an adult, it's hard not to buy EVERYTHING that you want and justifying it to my wife by telling her it's for the children[emoji6] I've enjoyed picking up a couple used bulk mainly for the bricks.
 I wanted my children to start out with them, instead of them only wanting sets.
 Still working on the best method of sorting for my available space, but this site has been the BEST RESOURCE!!!
 On a side note, it's fascinating what you find in bulk lots.
-The treasure chest of teeth has to be one of the most surprising items I've found.
+The treasure chest of teeth has to be one of the most surprising items I've found.2 points

 2 points